pranav0x0112/slideware/README.md

 # slideware
-All Capstone docs scattered into the abyss
+All Capstone docs in one place.